Jelmerro/vimrc/README.md

 # License

-The rupza.vim file was originally created by Felipe Sousa.
-The file header text includes the MIT license and terms of usage.

-ALL other files in this repository are created by Jelmer van Arnhem.
+ALL files in this repository are created by Jelmer van Arnhem.
 You can copy, share and modify them without limitation, see the UNLICENSE file for more details.
+The referenced projects are covered by different licenses, check them out below.

 # Links to all referenced projects